yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * Add the url path /.well-known/openid-federation and perform trust chain resolution.
 * Inspect Client's metadata for redirect_uri's and validate **native_callback_uri** is included.

-## OAuth request forgery and manipulation

-It is RECOMMENDED that *Client App* acts as a confidential OAuth client.

-## Secure Native application communication

-If *Client App* uses a Backend it is RECOMMENDED to communicate with it securely:

-* Use TLS in up to date versions and ciphers.
-* Use DNSSEC.
-* Perform certificate pinning.

 ## Deep link hijacking

 It is RECOMMENDED that all apps in this specification shall use https-scheme deep links (Android App Links / iOS universal links).
 Apps SHOULD implement the most specific package identifiers mitigating deep link hijacking by malicious apps.